 Examples of reasonable security measures include:

-• Proper lighting
+- Proper lighting

-• Functioning locks
+- Functioning locks

-• Surveillance systems
+- Surveillance systems

-• Security personnel
+- Security personnel

 The types of security measures that should be taken and to what extent vary from property to property.
-For example, the owner of a nightclub in a high-crime neighborhood would likely need to take more steps to secure the premises from criminal offenders when compared to the owner of a 9-to-5 nail salon in a low-crime neighborhood.
+For example, the owner of a nightclub in a high-crime neighborhood would likely need to take more steps to secure the premises from criminal offenders than the owner of a 9-to-5 nail salon in a low-crime neighborhood.
 Although both parties own a business in this example, the type and location of their businesses vary greatly, so the reasonable security measures to be followed by each business owner vary, too.

 What Situations Lead to Negligent Security Claims?

-Negligent security claims can arise for many reasons, but the common thread among them all is the property owner’s failure to reasonably secure the premises from criminal offenders who might harm visitors, guests, employees, etc. When a criminal act occurs, it is important to ask if it could have been prevented if the security measures at the location of the crime were better.
+Negligent security claims can arise for many reasons.
+Still, the common thread among them is the property owner’s failure to reasonably secure the premises from criminal offenders who might harm visitors, guests, employees, etc. When a criminal act occurs, it is important to ask if it could have been prevented if the security measures at the location of the crime were better.
 An investigation could reveal that not enough was done, and therefore, there would be room to argue that the property owner failed to uphold the duty of care owed to visitors and guests.

 Importantly, negligent security claims are nearly always filed against commercial property owners and business owners.
 Residential property owners usually owe a minimal duty of care to visitors regarding security against criminal acts.
 What’s more, if a criminal offender hurts someone who lives in a residential complex like an apartment complex, the manager of that complex and its security provider – if any – could be liable.